lipschultz/donkey-ears/README.md

 * [Vosk](https://alphacephei.com/vosk/)
 * [Whisper](https://github.com/openai/whisper)

-Many of these engines require a model to be downloaded before they can be used.
+Many engines require a model for the language you want to transcribe.
-You must find and download the model before the engine can be used.
+You must find and download the model before the engine can be used (it will be required in the class's initializer).

 ## Quick Start